Inkscape Calendar of the Month: November 2024

 Adrien has drawn a silhouette-like Japanese landscape.
 It shows steep cliffs in the background, and a calm sea in the foreground.
 From the sea rises a mountain in the shape of the tip of the Inkscape logo, its mountain top shrouded into pink clouds, lighted by the reddisch sun that is low in the sky.
 A tiny boat is sailing towards the shadow of the mountain.
 A pair of seagulls crosses the sky.
 Japanese letters on the left say „Inkscape“ and „I can draw freely.“

-Micro-Tutorial: Text Direction in Inkscape
+Micro-Tutorial: Text Direction in Inkscape (for Latin scripts)

 Example for using vertical text with upright letters